laurentperrinet/Perrinet20PredictiveProcessing/README.md

 no evidence that neurons would have access to a central clock which give a reference to the absolute, physical time.
-Rather, neural responses are solely controlled by the *present* distribution of electro-chemical gradients on their membrane.
-Such a notion of time is local to each neuron.
-As a consequence, the network's dynamics is asynchronous, that is, that timing is decentralized.
+Rather, neural responses are solely controlled by the *present* distribution of electro-chemical gradients on their membrane, potentially modulated by neighboring cells.
+Such a notion of time is local to each neuron and its surrounding.
+As a consequence, the network's dynamics is largely asynchronous, that is, timing is decentralized.
 Moreover, this local notion of (processing) time is *a priori* disjoint from the external time which is used to represent the visual signal.
 Such an observation is essential in understanding the principles guiding the organization of visual
 processes: A neural theory of predictive processes can be only defined in this local (interoceptive) time, using only locally available